dotnet/docs/docs/architecture/dapr-for-net-developers/dapr-at-20000-feet.md

   > Specfically, you're running the dot net service in a dapr sidecar.
 Now, other service can use dapr to call this service.

 That’s not the case with Dapr.
 It is a “Runtime” that operates along with your application using a sidecar architecture—your application does not run “inside it”.
 In standalone mode, Dapr simply runs as a different process and in Kubernetes, it runs as a (sidecar) container in the same Pod as your application

-Dapr is a “runtime” — what does that mean?
-I thought about this as well, when I first started exploring Dapr.
-In my specific case (Java middleware background), “runtime” was an application server that provided a “managed environment” (concurrency, security etc.) to my code (WAR, EAR etc.)
-That’s not the case with Dapr.
-It is a “Runtime” that operates along with your application using a sidecar architecture — your application does not run “inside it”.
-In standalone mode, Dapr simply runs as a different process and in Kubernetes, it runs as a (sidecar) container in the same Pod as your application
-Image for post

 It should be clear from the above picture that Dapr is a higher abstraction than Kubernetes.
 Kubernetes does not have any concept of application.
 You can use Dapr as a sidecar container with your application containers running in Kubernetes.
 You can also use Dapr as a process for traditional deployments as well.

-of distributed microservice applications. abstracts external service components from the business logic of your application.

-Dapr reduces inherent complexity of distributed microservice applications by abstracting complex plumbing.

-Dapr provides a *dynamic glue* that fuses together service component plumbing without tightly coupled references.

-With Dapr, you can `dynamically` bind to other microservices and infrastructure backing services.
-Through an architecture of pluggable components, Dapr abstracts external service components from the business logic of your application.

-Simplifying the inherent complexity of distributed microservice applications is a key design goal of Dapr.
-Through an architecture of pluggable components, Dapr abstracts external service components from the business logic of your application.

 For example, most applications or services that you create will require ancillary services: A database, cache, message broker, etc. These servcies are commonly referred to as `backing services.` Figure x shows backing services.